 How to Remove a Tick from Your Dog

 Finding a tick on yourself or your dog can be an extremely frightening experience.
-Not only are ticks nasty to look at, but they can harbor diseases, the worst being Lyme disease and Rocky Mountain Spotted fever.
+Not only are ticks unpleasant to look at, but they can also harbor diseases, the most serious being Lyme disease and Rocky Mountain Spotted Fever.
 Before you light a match or squish the tick with your bare hands, wait!
-Here is what you need to know to remove a tick from your dog.
+Here’s what you need to know to safely remove a tick from your dog.

-Ticks live in grassy or wooded areas, and are most active during the spring and summer months when they are looking for hosts.
-Often, a tick will crawl to the top of a blade of grass, wait for a passer-by, and attach itself to anything that touches it.
-Because dogs are often outside, it is only natural that if you live in a tick populated area, eventually your dog will pick one up.
-Once the tick has found a host, it will bury its head under the skin, and begin feeding on the host’s blood.
-Daily tick checks are extremely important; the sooner you remove the tick, the better!
+Ticks live in grassy or wooded areas and are most active during the spring and summer months when they are searching for hosts.
+Often, a tick will crawl to the top of a blade of grass, wait for a passerby, and attach itself to anything that touches it.
+Since dogs are often outside, it is only natural that if you live in an area populated by ticks, your dog will eventually pick one up.
+Once a tick finds a host, it buries its head under the skin and begins feeding on the host’s blood.
+Daily tick checks are extremely important—the sooner you remove the tick, the better!

-To check your dog for ticks, rub your hands all over his body, feeling for any small bumps or lumps.
-Pay special attention to the head and neck, ears, and paws.
-If you feel any abnormality, pull the hair back and look at that exact spot.
-A tick will commonly appear brown or black, and the size will vary depending on how long the tick has been attached.
-It is especially important to check long haired dogs, like golden retrievers, very carefully, as their thick hair can easily obscure a tick.
+To check your dog for ticks, rub your hands all over their body, feeling for any small bumps or lumps.
+Pay special attention to the head, neck, ears, and paws.
+If you feel anything unusual, pull the hair back and examine the spot closely.
+A tick will typically appear brown or black, and its size will vary depending on how long it has been attached.
+It is especially important to check long-haired dogs, like Golden Retrievers, very carefully, as their thick coats can easily hide a tick.

 Removing a Tick from Your Dog

-Once the tick is located, grab yourself a pair of latex gloves and put them on.
-This will protect you from any diseases that the tick may be carrying, as they are dangerous for humans and animals alike.
-The best way to safely remove the tick from your dog is with a pair of sterilized tweezers or a hemostat.
-A swab of alcohol or a flame will sterilize your utensil.
-With either instrument, grasp the embedded tick as closely to the dog’s skin as possible, and gently pull straight away from the dog.
-A gentle hand is very important in tick removal, as you do not want to break the tick’s body away from its head, leaving the head in the dog’s skin.
-If this does happen, consult your veterinarian immediately.
-Some ticks hold on a bit longer than others, but with a firm, gentle pull, the tick should release its hold in under a minute.
-Once you have removed the tick, either flush it down the toilet (make sure it goes!), put it into a glass or plastic sealable jar for analysis, or crush it with something other than your fingers, and dispose of it.
-Crushing the tick will actually expose any diseases it harbors, so make sure not to crush the tick anywhere within your home.
+Once you’ve located the tick, grab a pair of latex gloves and put them on.
+This will protect you from any diseases the tick may be carrying, as they can be harmful to both humans and animals.
+The safest way to remove a tick from your dog is with a pair of sterilized tweezers or a hemostat.
+You can sterilize your instrument with a swab of alcohol or by briefly passing it through a flame.
+With either tool, grasp the tick as close to the dog’s skin as possible, and gently pull it straight out.
+A gentle touch is very important during tick removal, as you don’t want to break the tick’s body off from its head, leaving the head behind in your dog’s skin.
+If this happens, contact your veterinarian immediately.

 Share: